This post was updated to include numbers from the 2021/2022 season

 Overall, it feels like average player size at the point guard position is less determined by trends and more by player talent.
 If you have a legendary playmaker like Magic Johnson you make him your point guard, even if he has a power forward body.
-But no coach would put a regular power forward at point guard just to increase size at this position.
+But no coach would put a regular power forward at point guard just to increase the size at this position.
 Basketball IQ and understanding of the game are much more important at this position!

-During the 2017/2018 season, the most common height for point guards was 6’3″, examples are players like Russell Westbrook, Steph Curry or Damian Lillard.
+During the 2019/2020 season, the most common height for point guards was 6’3″, examples are players like Russell Westbrook, Ja Morant, or Ricky Rubio.
 The biggest Point Guard was LaMelocBall at 6’17, the smallest was Facundo Campazzo at 5’10.

 Average Height of Shooting Guards in the NBA

 In comparison to point guards, the change in height of shooting guards was more of a steady rise that has reached a plateau at 6’5″ around the year 2000 and went down to almost 6’4″ in recent years.

 NBA Height of Small Forwards

 How tall are Power Forwards in the NBA?

-The power forward is probably the position which has changed the most in the modern NBA.
+The power forward is probably the position that has changed the most in the modern NBA.
 PF’s used to be big and strong low post players who battled for rebounds and scored on post-ups, but players like Dirk Nowitzki have completely changed the game.
 Nowadays, power forwards are often used to stretch the floor shooting a lot of threes and acting as playmakers on the perimeter.

 Surprisingly, this change of playing style is not reflected at all in the average height of power forwards until the 2019/2020 were players were remeasured.
 Since 1987, they are on average 6’9″ tall with very little year-to-year fluctuation.
-However, the average power forward in 2018 weighs almost 10lbs less than in 2014!
+However, the average power forward in 2020 weighs almost 11lbs less than in 2014!

 How tall are Centers in the NBA?